top of page

 Job Category: Undergraduate Student Research

-Hourly Commitment: Approximately 4 hours of work per week outside of weekly one hour research team meetings (total 6 hours/week) over both Fall and Spring semesters.
+Hourly Commitment: Approximately 3 hours of work per week outside of weekly one hour research team meetings over both Fall and Spring semesters.

 Purpose: Students will join a small working group (2-4 students and 1 faculty) to complete a research project that addresses a problem in our community, related to the concepts of religion and power.
 Student working groups aim to draw on both academic and lived experience to engage the humanities and explore the relationship between religion and power.
 Working groups aim to have students with different backgrounds, levels of experience, and interests work as an interdisciplinary team.